Caspar David Friedrich

 Though based on studies of nature, most of his paintings were composed in his studio, where he relied on deep contemplation to conjure up images for his canvases.
 To dramatise his view-paintings, such as his series of figures contemplating the moon, he made frequent use of the Ruckenfigur- a person seen from behind, who is contemplating the view.
 Nearly all his pictures contained motifs and symbols, typically concerning life, death and the impermanence of man.

-His major contribution to the history of art was the portrayal of landscape not simply as an object of beauty but as a romantic (romantische Stimmungslandschaft) and spiritual, if not mystical, experience.
+His contribution to the history of art was the portrayal of landscape not simply as an object of beauty but as a romantic (romantische Stimmungslandschaft) and spiritual, if not mystical, experience.
 In so doing, he - along with JMW Turner - re-positioned landscape painting as a major independent genre within Western art.

 Legacy